Nibba2018/Fake-Stream/CONTRIBUTING.md

 $ git push -u origin name-of-your-bugfix-or-feature
 ```

-7. Submit a Pull Request on Github to the `master-dev` branch.
+7. Submit a Pull Request on Github to the `master` branch.